DeepwaterExploration/legacydocs/docs/software/qgroundcontrol.md

 ```{important} If you did not allow QGroundControl to have access to communicate through the network and you are unable to view streams, it is still possible to allow the application through the firewall.
 ```

-### Setting Port for Multiple Streams
+### Setting Ports for Multiple Streams
 ![DWE QGround Control Installer](../img/DweQGroundStream.jpg) The ports for the multi-stream viewer automatically sets to 5600, 5601, and 5602.

-You can change the port by going into application settings of QGroundControl.
+You can change the ports by going into application settings of QGroundControl.
 ![DWE QGround Control Installer](../img/DweQGroundPorts.jpg)

 The UDP ports may not overlap, each stream must be set to a different port.
 If you only have 2 streams, set one of the streams to an unused port.